fabiangal/space-efficient-context-encoding-acl21/README.md

 * KOMODIS dataset ([Link](https://github.com/fabiangal/komodis-dataset) to official repository)
 * and OpenDialKG dataset ([Link](https://github.com/facebookresearch/opendialkg) to official repository)

 in *data/knowledge_graphs/*.
-For KOMODIS please download the dataset in *data/dataset/*.
-It will not work with the version from the official repository.
+Please download the datasets in *data/dataset/*.
+It will not work with the version from the official repositories.
 Please unzip all files before running scripts.

 If you are interested in the graphs with depth > 1, please contact us.
 We will send you corresponding download links.

+If you use the OpenDialKG dataset make sure to cite the authors correctly as well (citation information can be found in the linked dataset repository above).

 ### Data Processing and Model ###